This card was actually created by my Dad, Tom Miller. He loved Whitey Ford. I thought of this one when I heard yesterday that Whitey had passed away.

 After spending most of the last several years goofing off, I have decided to make some more Monarch Corona cards.
 I doubt my legacy is ever going to be about the fish I have caught or even the newspaper stories I have written over the years.
 The thing that becomes your legacy is more likely to be your passion – and mine is still baseball cards after all of these years.
 And since I am mostly retired, there is time to dabble in the cards.
 Plus, we do actually need some fresh print samples.

-So I have decided to make a new series called the “Immaculate Collection” and start with Frank Howard:
+So I have decided to make a new series called the “Majestic Series” and one of the guys I’ll start with is Frank Howard:

 Opposing pitchers were scared to death of Frank Howard.
 Among those was Sam McDowell, ace starter for the Indians.
 Twice during the 1970 season, with Howard at bat for the Senators, McDowell was switched temporarily to 2nd base in order to avoid facing big Frank!
 Sudden Sam’s averse reaction to Howard blossomed during the ’68 season (ironically the Year of the Pitcher) when Frank went 8 for 12 against McDowell with 3 HRs and 8 RBIs.
 Sam walked him six times that season, as Howard compiled a 1.750 slugging percentage against the Tribe’s ace.